nualagr/readnreviewed/README.md

 After visiting existing book review sites including [GoodReads](https://www.goodreads.com/), [BookPage](https://bookpage.com/), [LoveReading](https://www.lovereading.co.uk/), [SFBook Reviews](https://sfbook.com/) and [Reedsy Discovery](https://reedsy.com/discovery),
 it was deemed necessary to place a search icon on the navigation menu on all screens.
-It was also deemed necessary to include a user icon on the top left of the navbar.
+It was also deemed necessary to include a user icon on the top right-hand-side of the navbar.
-The prioritisation of these function, through their placement outside of the collapsible menus on the competitor sites, indicates that these functions are the most commonly used, or desired, by book review site users.
+The prioritisation of these functions, through their placement outside of the collapsible menus on the competitor sites, indicates that these functions are the most commonly used, or desired, by book review site users.